TechnoSavage/CTF/HTB/Sherlocks_writeups/meerkat.md

 - filter for `http` in Wireshark
 - notice URL contains **bonita**
-- open JSON alerts file and search for `bonita` to find entries for **Bonitasoft** (confirm with web search if desired)
+- open JSON alerts file and search for `bonita` to find entries for **Bonitasoft** (confirm with a web search if desired)

 ### Answer: `bonitasoft`

 ## We believe the attacker may have used a subset of the brute forcing attack category - what is the name of the attack carried out?

-- filter for `http.request.method=="POST"` and notice the numeroud logins
+- filter for `http.request.method=="POST"` and take note of the numerous logins

-- expand the form information to see different usernames and passwords
+- expand the form information to reveals different usernames and passwords

-- looks like **credential stuffing**
+- looks like a **credential stuffing** attack

 ### Answer: `Credential Stuffing`

 ## Does the vulnerability exploited have a CVE assigned - and if so, which one?

-- If you searched the JSON alerts file for Bonitasoft you likely already saw a CVE number such as this line (and others):
+- Searching within the JSON alerts file for "Bonitasoft" reveals multiple lines referencing a CVE number, such as the following:

 ```
 ET EXPLOIT Bonitasoft Authorization Bypass M1 (CVE-2022-25237)"
 ```

-- One can also do a web search for "Bonitasoft credential stuffing" (or similar) and/or the above CVE number and check the results e.g. NVD page
+- Performing a web search for "Bonitasoft credential stuffing" (or similar) and/or the above CVE number should net results like the NVD page for the CVE as well

 ### Answer: `CVE-2022-25237`

 ## Which string was appended to the API URL path to bypass the authorization filter by the attacker's exploit?

-<p>The NVD description (https://nvd.nist.gov/vuln/detail/CVE-2022-25237) will have this information and we can verify
+<p>The NVD description (https://nvd.nist.gov/vuln/detail/CVE-2022-25237) will have this information and it can be found/verified
 in the PCAP file</p>

 Filter: